The Berlin Blockade and Airlift: How Soviet Russia tried to starve Europe into submission

 In the years following the Berlin Blockade, the tensions between the East and West continued to escalate, leading to events such as the construction of the Berlin Wall in 1961 and the Cuban Missile Crisis in 1962.

-Finally, the Berlin Blockade and Airlift was as an early example of the proxy conflicts and brinkmanship that would become a central feature for the rest of the Cold War.
+The Berlin Blockade and Airlift was an early example of the proxy conflicts and brinkmanship that would become a central feature for the rest of the Cold War.